 Great Smoky Mountains National Park straddles the border between Tennessee and North Carolina.
 The ridgeline of the Great Smoky Mountains runs through the center of the park and it is here that you will find some of the tallest peaks in eastern North America.

 Great Smoky Mountains National Park is the most visited national park in the United States.
 In 2022, 13 million people visited this park.
-Second place wasn’t even close (that would be Zion, with 5 million visitors).
+Second place wasn’t even close (that would be the Grand Canyon, with almost 5 million visitors).

-In May of 2022, 1.3 million people visited this national park (you read that right…1.3 million people in one month).
+In May of 2022, 1.2 million people visited this national park (you read that right…1.2 million people in one month).
 To put that into perspective, that’s about the same number of people that visited Capitol Reef National Park all year!
-And Capitol Reef was the 21st most visited national park that year.

 And May isn’t even the busy time to visit Great Smoky Mountains National Park.
 The busy season is the summer months and peak visitation is July, with 1.6 million visitors.